cvallance/mongo-k8s-sidecar/README.md

   Required: NO
   Default: cluster.local
   This allows the specification of custom cluster domains.
 Used for the stable network ID of the k8s Mongo pods.
-Example for a different could be: "kube.local".
+Example for a different domain name could be: "kube.local".

 In its default configuration the sidecar uses the pods' IPs for MongodDB replica names.
 An example follows:
 ```